HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/httpsprod.md

 ## Procedure

-* You are going to need to use a proxy, which is described in the [nginx documentation](../../howto/web/httpsproxy.md).
+* It is recommended to use a proxy as outlined in the [nginx documentation](../../howto/web/httpsproxy.md).
 * Obtain your TLS certificate.
 To obtain your certificate, go to the [configure certificate](../../howto/IdP/configuringCertificates.md).